emacs-helm/helm-wordnut/README.md

 - [helm-wordnet](https://github.com/raghavgautam/helm-wordnet)
 - [wordnut](https://github.com/gromnitsky/wordnut)

-I only took what I deemed useful from both packages and adapted it to my needs, which means I am using it on Linux and with an Emacs version built from `master`.
+Both packages seem hardly maintained these days, so I took what I deemed useful and created one package that combines the searchability of `helm-wordnet` with the nice-looking output of `wordnut`.

 ## Getting started